SlimeKnights/TinkersConstruct/README.md

 If you have queries about any license or the above support restrictions, please drop by our IRC channel, #TinkersConstruct on irc.esper.net

 Any alternate licenses are noted where appropriate.

+**NOTE: some jar's from our build servers are signed. under no circumstances does anyone have permission to verify any properties of the signing keys.